VIDIUN/vidiun-ng-dev-workspace/readme.md

  To overcome this issue we created this tool.

- > Kaltura dev workspace package is inspired deeply from `lerna` tool.
+ > Vidiun dev workspace package is inspired deeply from `lerna` tool.
 We find `lerna` the best tool that simplify complicated dev-op operation.
 We recommend you to try `lerna` for your own projects.

 ## Who should use this tool
-This tool was created for Kaltura applications development and is not suppose to be used for other projects.
+This tool was created for Vidiun applications development and is not suppose to be used for other projects.

 ## Getting Started